10 Legit Ways to Get Free Internet

 NetZero home page

 NetZero is one of the oldest Internet providers available.
 It works differently than FreedomPop.
-With NetZero you access the Internet via CD installation or downloaded software instead of using a mobile router.
+With NetZero, you access the Internet via CD installation or downloaded software instead of using a mobile router.

 NetZero also has mobile data plans that are super affordable.
 If you want to have Internet access on your phone but don’t want to pay a lot, here are some of their options.

-• 200 MB of data per month: totally free
+• 200 MB of data per month: Free

 • 500 MB of data per month: $17.95 per month